IPCC report: How can we adapt to climate change?

 4. Multi-sectoral cluster efforts

-Finally, to end on a point (among many others that we have not mentioned), the report points out the importance of developing multi-sectoral solutions.
-It cites as examples 5 key transitions: a transition to a system of clean energy production, sustainable food production, appropriate urban planning and transport, universal health coverage and social protection that aim at common benefits in terms of health and well-being.
-It is possible that all five transitions need to be carried out simultaneously to achieve climate resilient development.
-We need to move all sectors forward on the climate issue, yes all of them.
+Finally, to end on a point (among many others we haven't mentioned), the report highlights the importance of developing multi-sectoral solutions to combat global warming.
+As an example, it cites 5 key transitions: a transition to a system of clean energy production, sustainable food production, adapted urban planning and transport, universal health coverage and social protection that tend towards common benefits in terms of health and well-being.
+These five transitions may need to be carried out simultaneously to achieve climate-resilient development.
+We need to move all sectors forward on the climate issue - yes, all of them.

 💡 It' s our turn!